 Social, cultural, wellness, spiritual, and recreational activities offer opportunities for fun, enrichment, exercise, and fellowship.
 Residents may participate in these activities and are also encouraged to organize other types of activities that interest them.

-Residents are assured care at ARC health care facilities, which include skilled nursing and memory care and assisted living.
-The ARC health care facilities are easily accessible to residents and visitors.
+Residents are assured care at ARC Healthcare, which includes skilled nursing, memory care, and assisted living.
+ARC Healthcare is easily accessible to residents and visitors.

 Under current Internal Revenue Service regulations, residents are eligible for a medical deduction.
 The amount of the medical deduction is based upon the percentage of the Entrance Fees and Maintenance Fees that residents pay to support the Health Care Center and the Oaks Memory Care.

-Yes, the Board of Directors is comprised of active and retired military officers, the wives, widows and widowers of officers, and other prominent citizens.
+Yes, the Board of Directors is comprised of active and retired military officers, the wives, surviving spouses of officers, and other prominent citizens.
 Board members serve without compensation.
-Board members may be employed by, or be under contract to, the ARC.
+Board members may not be employed by, or be under contract to, the ARC.

 When you request a brochure, you’ll find it contains a Priority Application.
 Simply fill out the application and return it to the ARC, along with a copy of the sponsor’s military retirement form DD214, and a deposit of $1,000 for a single individual or $1,500 for a married couple.
 You will then be assigned a Priority Number.
 Although the deposit does not draw interest, it is placed in escrow and becomes a part of the down payment required for a residence.
 The deposit is fully refundable when requested in writing.